 - Temporary joint swelling

-Those effects sometimes create the illusion of increased size.
-In gym culture, especially inside “biohacking” communities, broader shoulders and improved posture get interpreted as “growing bigger.”
-Height claims sneak into that conversation even though actual skeletal length remains unchanged.
+Those effects sometimes create the illusion of size.
+Inside gym culture and certain biohacking communities, broader shoulders and better posture get interpreted as “growing bigger.”
+Height claims sneak into that conversation even though actual skeletal length stays exactly where it was.

-Rare medical conditions create another layer of confusion.
-Acromegaly, for example, involves excessive growth hormone production in adults.
-Hands, feet, facial bones, and soft tissues enlarge over time.
-But height usually doesn’t increase because growth plates already fused years earlier.
+There’s also a rare condition called acromegaly that adds another layer of confusion.
+In acromegaly, excess growth hormone in adults causes hands, feet, facial bones, and soft tissues to enlarge over time.
+But height usually doesn’t increase, because the growth plates already fused years earlier.
+Soft tissue growth and skeletal lengthening are genuinely different things — even though they often get treated as the same thing online.

 FDA Regulations and Legal Status in the United States

-HGH is legal in the United States only with a valid prescription for approved medical conditions.
+HGH is legal in the United States only with a valid prescription for FDA-approved medical conditions.
+That boundary surprises a lot of people — especially given how openly these products get marketed.

-Under the Federal Food, Drug, and Cosmetic Act, selling HGH for anti-aging, bodybuilding, or cosmetic enhancement without FDA approval violates federal law.
-The Drug Enforcement Administration (DEA) also monitors illegal distribution networks connected to performance-enhancing drugs.
+Under the Federal Food, Drug, and Cosmetic Act, selling HGH for anti-aging purposes, bodybuilding, or cosmetic enhancement without FDA approval is a federal violation.
+The Drug Enforcement Administration also monitors illegal distribution networks tied to performance-enhancing drugs.

+Yet the market stays crowded.
 Telehealth clinics advertise “optimization therapy.”
-Supplement companies sell “HGH boosters.”
-Influencers push capsules claiming natural pituitary stimulation.
-Most of those products are not actual human growth hormone.
+Supplement companies push “HGH boosters.”
+Influencers promote capsules claiming to naturally stimulate the pituitary.
+Most of those products contain no actual human growth hormone.

 | Product Type | Legal Status | Actual HGH? | Typical Claims |